pascal-fb-martin/housesaga/README.md

 ## Log Files

-HouseSaga comes with a command line tool named `events` that makes it easier to read the logs: it knows the (default) root directory for the log files, it selects the log file for the current month and it converts all numeric timestamps to a readable date and time format.
+HouseSaga comes with a command line tool named `houseevents` that makes it easier to read the logs: it knows the (default) root directory for the log files, it selects the log file for the current month and it converts all numeric timestamps to a readable date and time format.
 This tool takes one argument, to select which type of log to access: -e or events (default), -s for sensor data or -t for trace log.

 Warning: this tool requires Tcl.